-Listening to the music of the spirit; dancing with the creator; accepting the invitation to join the eternal pattern woven by the trinity: We were reflecting on this in a small group the other day.
-What a beautiful picture it conjures up, for though the Divine can’t possibly be captured on mere images, yet human as we are, we’re gifted with an imagination that we use to try to express the inexpressible and indefinable essence of God.
+Listening to the music of the spirit; dancing with the creator; accepting the invitation to join the eternal pattern woven by the Trinity: We were reflecting on this in a small group the other day.
+What a beautiful picture it conjures up, for though the Divine can’t possibly be captured with mere images, yet human as we are, we’re gifted with an imagination that we use to try to express the inexpressible and indefinable essence of God.

 How would you see this?
 What kind of picture would you paint?
 Is there an image that speaks to you.

-One image I’ve found helpful is that of the trinity: Father, Son and Holy Spirit caught up in a dance of creation; forever weaving an intricate pattern together and inviting us into this circle of life as co-creators.
+One image I’ve found helpful is that of the Trinity: Father, Son and Holy Spirit caught up in a dance of creation; forever weaving an intricate pattern together and inviting us into this circle of life as co-creators.
 Our task in this life (and beyond) is to accept this invitation and to discern our unique contribution to this heavenly dance.
-I do so wish I could translate this into a tangible picture; In my mine’s eye I can see the three persons of the trinity caught in the centre of an ever expanding and intricate woven pattern, like a delicate yet exquisite shawl or maybe an even more intricate geometrical spirals (Do you remember those Spirograph sets we had as children?).
+I do so wish I could translate this into a tangible picture; In my mind’s eye I can see the three persons of the Trinity caught in the centre of an ever expanding and intricate woven pattern, like a delicate yet exquisite shawl or maybe an even more intricate geometrical spirals (Do you remember those Spirograph sets we had as children?).

 Of course this path doesn’t always run smooth; my dance has often been more slow-slow- quick-quick ouch than a heavenly waltz but no matter.
 Here’s a few of my past reflections about my spiritual ‘corns’ from some years ago: